RebornBeat/BGP-X/README.md

 # BGP-X

-**BGP-X** is a router-level privacy overlay network.
+**BGP-X** is a router-level privacy overlay network and inter-protocol domain router.
 It runs on your network router and protects all connected devices transparently — or on a standalone device, or embedded directly in an application.

 BGP-X does not replace the Border Gateway Protocol.
-It uses the public internet as a dumb transport substrate while implementing a parallel, privacy-first routing plane that is identity-based, multi-hop by default, and cryptographically enforced at every layer.
+It uses the public internet as one of several transport substrates while implementing a parallel, privacy-first routing plane that is identity-based, multi-hop by default, cryptographically enforced at every layer, and capable of routing between multiple network domains without restriction.

 ---